DavidC0rtes/VITAMIN/README.md

 - Create MAS
 - Upload File

+If the former is selected, you can interact with user interface to generate the model and the formula to be model checked.

 If the latter is selected, then a text file describing the model (i.e., the MAS) can be uploaded.
 To do so, first the "Browse files" button needs to be pressed.
 This allows you to select the text file to upload.
 After that, the "Upload Data" button can be pressed.
 This will perform the actual upload of the file.

 Once the file has been uploaded, in the "Logic Selection" section, you can type the logical formula to verify.

 To perform the model checking of the model w.r.t. the typed formula, you can press the "Next: To Model Checking" button.
 This will execute the model checker.

+## Case Studies

+In this section there are some examples to interact with the VITAMIN tool.

+## Parser

+In this section the user has the ability to check whether a sequence of logical symbols is syntactically correct w.r.t. a selected logic.